olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 np.random.seed(42)
 ```

-Obviously, some such as `time` and `os` are used to check the runtime of the circuit for the output to be in a format we can read.
+Obviously, some, such as `time` and `os` are used to check the runtime of the circuit for the output to be in a format we can read.

 All of the PyTorch imports allow for the ML part of the QML implementation.
 Like the section covering PyTorch in the [Python_Pytorch_Basics](../Python_Pytorch_Basics) tutorial, PyTorch will be used to set up a neural network.
 The `DDP` import is important, ensuring that the code can be run in parallel on multiple GPUs or nodes.

 [PennyLane](https://pennylane.ai/) is a Python library for designing quantum circuits or programs from Xanadu, a Canadian quantum computing company.
-Pennylane has some great [demos](https://pennylane.ai/qml/demonstrations/) , and much of our OLCF tutorial is based on a version of their [Quantum Transfer Learning](https://pennylane.ai/qml/demos/tutorial_quantum_transfer_learning) demo.
+Pennylane has some great [demos](https://pennylane.ai/qml/demonstrations/), and much of our OLCF tutorial is based on a version of their [Quantum Transfer Learning](https://pennylane.ai/qml/demos/tutorial_quantum_transfer_learning) demo.

 Lastly, setting the "seed" for both NumPy and PyTorch makes sure the script is reproducible upon re-execution and is consistently using the same random data sampling.